m-mahdavi/sustainability-fact-checker/README.md

 # Sustainability Fact Checker

-**Sustainability Fact Checker** is a system designed to verify corporate sustainability claims using multimodal evidence from textual and visual data.
-It supports auditors, investors, and other stakeholders by enhancing the transparency and verifiability of sustainability reporting.
+**Sustainability Fact Checker** is a system designed to verify corporate sustainability claims using multimodal textual and visual evidence extracted from sustainability reports.
+It supports auditors, investors, and other stakeholders by enhancing the transparency and verifiability of these reports.

 ## Features

-- 🧠 Extracts information from sustainability reports (text + images)
+- Extracts textual and visual content from sustainability reports.
-- 🔍 Uses CLIP and other models to retrieve supporting visual and textual evidence
+- Uses CLIP to embed text blocks and images.
+- Stores and retrieves relevant textual and visual evidence for specific sustainability objectives.
-- 📊 Generates fact-checking reports
+- Generates fact-checking reports using LLaMA.
-- 💡 Provides a Streamlit interface for interactive exploration
+- Offers both Jupyter Notebook and Streamlit interfaces for interactive exploration.

 ## Installation